-I Poets have often used a gripping personal drama as an organizing structure within which to write poetry of great feeling and significance.
-Sometimes this poetry exceeds its status as merely fine expression or the rebellious voice of a cause… Read More ›
+Poets have often used a gripping personal drama as an organizing structure within which to write poetry of great feeling and significance.
+Sometimes this poetry exceeds its status as a remarkable object in the current of fine expression or the… Read More ›

 Month: February 2013